Jana0509/AWS-GeneralImmersionDay-Compute/README.md

 ---

-# Add Inbound Rule to the Auto Scaling Security Group
+# Add Inbound Rule to the Auto Scaling Security Group:

 1. We will need to setup a rule to only allow traffic from the new Load Balancer Security Group to the Auto Scaling Security Group.
 This will be one of the layers of protection that will prevent our webhosts from being directly accessed from the internet.

  a.
 On the **EC2 service page** left side menu under **"Network & Security"** select Security Groups.